Su Casa Hispanic Center

 Founded in 1997, Su Casa is the primary provider of social, educational, language, employment and health promotion services to the Hispanic/Latino community in Greater Cincinnati.
 The mission is self-sufficiency for the poor and vulnerable of the immigrant community that comes to the U.S. looking for a better way of life for their families.

 Su Casa strives to become the place where Latinos/Hispanics individuals connect with their culture and develop ways to live healthy and fulfilled lives in the United States.
 We have an established reputation and a dedicated and professional team of professionals trusted throughout the community.

 Our services depend on volunteers, supplies, equipment, and monetary donations.
 Learn how you can help.
-View the results from our 19th Annual Awards Dinner — the only fundraising event Su Casa holds each year.
+View the honorees for our 20th Annual Awards Dinner — the only fundraising event Su Casa holds each year.
 This year, the event will be held on May 10th at Xavier University’s Cintas Center.